niooii/what-the-chess/README.md

 # What The Chess??!?!

-What The Chess is a unique, multiplayer spin on chess, and also our BigRed//Hacks 2025 submission.
+What The Chess is our multiplayer, unique spin on chess, and also our BigRed//Hacks 2025 submission.

 Upon joining a match, both player's recieve the same set of **AI generated pieces**, with their own unique names and rules for moving/capturing across the board, whether it be *pieces with oscillating movement directions each turn, pieces that cannot move unless capturing or pieces that can move almost anywhere, but cannot capture*, the possibilities are here!
 We generate pieces and their rulesets using Google's Gemini API, making the chance of getting the same pieces in different matches near zero.